 Modern Warehouses are becoming more complicated as a result of both increase customer requirements along with complex supply chain environments.
-However, cost savings can be realized by taken a step back and surveying your warehouse procedures along with implementing “best practices” to help streamline inventory flow in the most efficient manner.
+However, cost savings can be realized by taking a step back and surveying your warehouse procedures along with implementing “best practices” to help streamline inventory flow in the most efficient manner.

-The below suggestion are from my years of working with clients and observing what serves as the “best practices” in warehousing management.
+The below suggestions are from my years of working with clients and observing what serves as the “best practices” in warehousing management.
 A common theme in my suggestion is the incorporation of “lean” initiatives.
 By utilizing lean suggestions you can dramatically reduce waste, therefore saving costs, while also bringing value to your customers.

 1. Communicate Effectively and Often: By clearly communicating to workers your organizational goals, key performance indicators, (KPIs), and the processes to achieve them is one key to effective warehousing operations.
 When managers fail to create an environment of open and clear communication, employee productivity suffers, resulting in high turnover and wasted resources.
 Effectively managing labor cost in an area that should not be overlooked.

 2. Standardize your Processes: Another best practice suggestion is reducing potential variation in areas such as unloading, accounts payable, shift scheduling, and facilities management.
-Standardization saves time and money, and reduces errors.
+Standardization saves time and money and reduces errors.
 Remember: There is always a better way to do anything.

 3. Measure what matters: For continuous improvement in your processes, measuring what matters is appropriate.
 If an outcome is not important to customers and shareholders, don’t waste time measuring it.
-A third party logistics, also called 3PL, managed distribution center I have had experience with for a major U.S. manufacturer adopted a work measurement program to gauge and report warehouse performance at the employee level.
+A third-party logistics, also called 3PL, managed distribution center I have had experience with for a major U.S. manufacturer adopted a work measurement program to gauge and report warehouse performance at the employee level.
 The facility increased productivity by 10 percent and reduced labor costs by 11.3 percent.

 4. Outcomes and Enablers: Determine what drives processes to ensure the proper connection between outcomes and enablers.
-Key performance indicators (KPI’s) reflect the past; standardization and error proofing are the answer to productivity now.
+Key performance indicators (KPI’s) reflect the past; standardization and error-proofing are the answer to productivity now.